 We consider the minimization of a cost function $f$ on a manifold $\calM$ using Riemannian gradient descent and Riemannian trust regions (RTR).
 We focus on satisfying necessary optimality conditions within a tolerance $\varepsilon$.
 Specifically, we show that, under Lipschitz-type assumptions on the pullbacks of $f$ to the tangent spaces of~$\calM$, both of these algorithms produce points with Riemannian gradient smaller than $\varepsilon$ in $\mathcal{O}(1/\varepsilon^2)$ iterations.
 Furthermore, RTR returns a point where also the Riemannian Hessian's least eigenvalue is larger than $-\varepsilon$ in $\mathcal{O}(1/\varepsilon^3)$ iterations.
 There are no assumptions on initialization.
 The rates match their (sharp) unconstrained counterparts as a function of the accuracy $\varepsilon$ (up to constants) and hence are sharp in that sense.

-These are the first general results for global rates of convergence to approximate first- and second-order KKT points on manifolds.
+These are the first deterministic results for global rates of convergence to approximate first- and second-order Karush--Kuhn--Tucker points on manifolds.
 They apply in particular for optimization constrained to compact submanifolds of $\Rn$, under simpler assumptions.